 (9) Please read and follow the instructions specified in the "Internet Security Notes" from time to time.

 (10) It is very important to vigilantly protect your computers to safeguard against Internet Banking fraud.
-All customers are strongly recommended to refer to the publications issued by The Hong Kong Monetary Authority ('HKMA') and the Hong Kong Association of Banks ('HKAB').
+All customers are strongly recommended to refer to the following publications issued by The Hong Kong Monetary Authority ('HKMA') and the Hong Kong Association of Banks ('HKAB').